 When you export Gravity Forms to PDF, there are a few important considerations to keep in mind:

-- Templates – some Gravity Forms PDF solutions make you create your template from scratch with HTML and PHP, while the plugin we’ll feature lets you use a visual interface and map your fields to an existing PDF file, while preserving that file’s visual design.
+- Templates – some Gravity Forms PDF solutions make you create your own bespoke template from scratch with HTML and PHP, while the plugin we’ll feature lets you use a visual interface and map your fields to an existing PDF file while preserving that file’s visual design.

-- Privacy – if your Gravity PDF plugin generates PDFs on a separate server, you want to make sure that none of that data is stored externally.
+- Privacy – if your Gravity PDF plugin generates PDFs on a separate server, you want to make sure that none of that data is stored externally to comply with GDPR or the relevant data protection laws for your jurisdiction.

 - Signatures – for contracts, being able to embed a signature directly in the Gravity PDF document is important.